 The term in Veyrines is designed to provide each girl with the opportunity to immerse herself in a new culture.
 Teaching and learning are of the utmost importance and whilst girls inevitably make enormous progress in French, they can also expect to be challenged intellectually and personally on a daily basis, becoming more independent and confident as a result.

 School-based learning is supported by an extensive and stimulating programme of trips which have included visits to historical sites, working with a truffle expert, and a variety of sporting activities.
 The Veyrines term also includes the girls working closely with the local community where they are involved in charity work, opportunities for collaborative projects with pupils of a similar age, a partnership with a local primary school where the girls teach English and concerts for elderly members of the community.

 The curriculum in Veyrines takes advantage of the fact we are located in one of the most remarkable regions of France, in the valley of the Dordogne.
-This unique area, rich in Art, History and Geography becomes a natural extension to the classroom through a carefully designed programme of sorties.
+This unique area, rich in art, history and geography becomes a natural extension to the classroom through a carefully designed programme of ‘sorties’ or outings.

 Our two classrooms are equipped with AV/IT facilities and we employ a variety of teaching methods to engage and stimulate learners.